ryanwhowe/Dot/README.md

 ## Usage

 The Dot class contains static methods to facilitate the safe access, setting, unsetting and counting of array data in php.

 ### `Dot::has()`

 The `Dot::has()` checks to see if there is a value in the search array for the search key.
 This method utilizes recursion to traverse the array.

+There is a globally available `dotHas()` function, that wraps the `Dot::has()` static method included in the autoloader.

 #### Description